ag-dragon/ray-tracer/README.md

 ![weekend](assets/examples/weekend.png)

-An ray-tracer written with the intent of learning rust.
+A ray-tracer written with the intent of learning rust.
 Largely based on [Ray Tracing in One Weekend by Peter Shirley](https://raytracing.github.io/books/RayTracingInOneWeekend.html), with some additional features.